Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Aside from brushing and flossing, try to limit your exposure to overly starchy or sugary foods if you can.
 Foods of this type heavily contribute to tooth decay and require that you thoroughly brush after consuming them.

-Our dentists also encourage you to visit our office for a professional teeth cleaning every 6 months or as often as directed.
+Our dentists also encourage you to visit our office for a professional teeth cleaningevery 6 months or as often as directed.
 During these appointments, we will take note of any arising issues and clean hardened tartar off teeth that otherwise, is difficult to remove at home.

 Cavities require immediate attention from our dentists in Hudsonville, MI.
 Delaying treatment, though it is tempting, can result in further tooth decay and more involved procedures.
 At-home oral care paired with regular teeth cleanings can help prevent cavities altogether.
-Call Hudsonville Dental at (616) 209-4024 to make an appointment today.
+Call Hudsonville Dental at (616) 209-4024 to schedule an appointment today.